The unquiet dead

 Subtle touches

 First of all, I think the quiet scene where Rose and Gwyneth talk to each other, has a cute bit of foreshadowing.
 And I’m not talking about the “Bad Wolf” stuff, which is evident (and frankly, a bit heavy-handed here).
-When Gwyneth says “Maybe your dad’s up there waiting for you too, miss”, and then “you’ve been thinking about him lately more than ever”, the events of and later and immediately come to mind.
+When Gwyneth says “Maybe your dad’s up there waiting for you too, miss”, and then “you’ve been thinking about him lately more than ever”, the events of spoiler for series 1Father’s day and later spoiler for series 2Rise of the Cybermen and spoiler for series 2The age of steel immediately come to mind.
 I am fairly sure that sentence is there on purpose!

 Then, the Doctor again revels in a terrible pun (“I love a happy medium”), with Rose reacting appropriately.
 I have to admit that I adore terrible puns, and this one made me chuckle.